Continuing Education Workshops

 Newsletter for Municipal Inland Wetlands Agencies

-The course fulfills the requirement pursuant to Connecticut General Statutes (CGS) section 22a-42(d) that at least one member of the inland wetlands agency or staff of the agency be a person who has completed the comprehensive training program.
-The online course also fulfills the training requirement for duly authorized agents pursuant to CGS section 22a-42a(c)(2).
+This online training program fulfills the requirement pursuant to Connecticut General Statutes (CGS) section 22a-42(d) that at least one member of the inland wetlands agency or staff of the agency be a person who has completed the comprehensive training program.
+This course also fulfills the training requirement for duly authorized agents pursuant to CGS

 The training program is not limited to municipal officials, and DEEP encourages participation by anyone interested in learning about the IWWA, the municipal inland wetlands agency permitting process, the functions and values of inland wetlands and watercourses, habitat enhancement and restoration techniques, and more!